itvn9online/echbay-fb-messenger/readme.txt

-1. Upload echbay-fb-messenger folder to the `/wp-content/plugins/` directory
+1. Upload `echbay-fb-messenger` folder to the `/wp-content/plugins/` directory

-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` admin menu in WordPress

-3. Go to menu FB Messenger in admin website.
+3. Go to menu `FB Messenger` admin menu in WordPress for custom setting.